edgelesssys/constellation/docs/versioned_docs/version-2.12/getting-started/examples/filestash-s3proxy.md

 5. To see the logs of s3proxy intercepting requests made to S3, run: `kubectl logs -f pod/$(kubectl get pod --selector='app=s3proxy' -o=jsonpath='{.items[*].metadata.name}')`
 This will stream the logs of s3proxy to the terminal you are running the command in.
 Look out for log messages labeled "intercepting".
-There is one such log message for each message that is encrypted, decrypted or blocked.
+There is one such log message for each message that's encrypted, decrypted or blocked.

 6. Once you have uploaded a file with Filestash you should be able to view the file in Filestash.
 However, if you go to the AWS S3 [Web UI](https://s3.console.aws.amazon.com/s3/home) and download the file you just uploaded in Filestash, you won't be able to read it.